misotanni/misotanni.github.io/fjs/en/crash.md

 And the difference between 8192/6561 and 5/4:

 <audio controls><source src="../assets/audio_3.mp3" type="audio/mpeg"></audio>

+Why should we choose the major third over the diminished fourth to notate 5/4?
+Ah, simplicity, I hear you say.
+The major third is only +4 fifths, while the diminished fourth is the much more complicated −8 fifths.
+But then in that case, why don't we use the *minor* third to notate 5/4 – clearly it is simpler, only −3 as opposed to +4 fifths.
+Oh, it's too far away now?
+Who are *you* to decide the exactly correct balance between simplicity and proximity?

 OK, calm down, that was satire.
 Satire of other JI notation systems which hand-pick these approximations.
 In the FJS, the answer to the question "How do we choose the approximations for each prime interval?" is simple – we don't.
 A fixed constant, called the **radius of tolerance**, does this for us.
 After experimenting with many different possible radii of tolerance and considering the advantages and disadvantages of each, I have come to the conclusion that the standard version of the FJS will use the following radius: